-Desired Trail Features Trails are off-street paths that are paved or unpaved and can be used by pedestrians and cyclists.
-On a scale of 1 to 5, with 5 being the most important, survey participants ranked the characteristics and features that made their trail experience better.
-Like the bike route features, they are categorized as either "connections" or "conditions and elements."
-Conditions/elements are more important to Glenwood trail users than connections, with mean values of 3.59 and 3.15, respectively.
-Access to natural areas is the most important connection among trail users, with a mean value of 3.68.
-In terms of conditions/elements, well-kept surroundings (4.17) is most important, followed by trees and shade (3.98).
-Availability of restroom (3.85), little vehicular traffic and lighting (both at 3.83), and places to stop and sit (3.82) are also valued by trail users.
+On a scale of 1 to 5, with 5 being the most important, survey participants ranked the characteristics and features that made their biking experience better.
+These features are categorized as either "connections" or "conditions and elements."
+Glenwood participants consider conditions/ elements more important than connections, with mean values of 3.59 and 3.45, respectively.
+Access to trails is most important connection to survey respondents with a mean value of 4.20.
+In terms of conditions/elements, well-kept surrounding (4.13) are the most important among bikers, followed by stop signs/traffic control, trees and shade, and other factors such as well-maintained trails (all at 4.00).

-Glenwood Desired Trail Features
+Desired Trail Features